GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI.md

 src.definition : uri as vs -> tgt.instantiatesUri = vs;
 src.definition : Reference as vs -> tgt.instantiatesCanonical = vs;
 ```

-The timestamps follows the ["UNIX time"](https://en.wikipedia.org/wiki/Unix_time) convention, being the number of seconds since the epoch.

 #### Example message
 The code fragment below shows the FHIR task (in gray) as part of the JWT message payload.
 The example uses FHIR STU3, which is not the latest stable FHIR release.
 In this case, the `fhir-version` is mandatory.